 Applicants will be assessed against the Faculty of Law’s scholarship criteria, namely:

-Criteria 4: Strategic alignment with ACHLR research strengths and priorities [in this instance, alignment will be assessed with the broad project field]
+Criteria 4 Strategic alignment with faculty research strengths and priorities

 As noted above, the project is an interdisciplinary one.
 Applications will be considered from a range of disciplines but grounding in law and/or regulation is highly desirable.